volks73/mpack/docs/features.md

 | Compatible with older (1.0) spec    | ✓   | ✓   | ✓   |
 | UTF-8 verification                  | ✓   |     |     |

 Most of the features above are optional when supported and can be configured in all libraries.
-In particular, UTF-8 verification is optional with MPack; compound size tracking is optional and disabled in release by default with MPack; and 1.0 (v4) spec compatibility is optional with CMP (v5/2.0 is the recommended and default usage.)
+In particular, UTF-8 verification is optional with MPack; compound size tracking is optional and disabled in release by default with MPack; and 1.0 (v4) spec compatibility is optional in all libraries (v5/2.0 is the recommended and default usage.)

 ## Glossary